 Busting 6 Car Insurance Fallacies in the UAE

-These widely held misconceptions are interesting, to say the least, but they are also dangerous if not busted with cold facts.
+These widely held misconceptions are interesting, but they are also dangerous if not busted with cold facts.

 To shine a light on myths is the only way to tackle them.
 Here are some car insurance fallacies that are popular in the market.
 And the truth, dismantling the myths, so you’re clear about what you’re buying when in the market for car insurance in the UAE.

-This car insurance fallacy derives more from the inherent human need of convenience than anything else.
-In a world where you can go to Walmart, or Target and get anything and everything under one roof, it would make sense to look to your car dealer to provide you car insurance.
+This car insurance fallacy derives more from the inherent human need for convenience than anything else.
+In a world where you can go to Walmart or Target and get anything and everything under one roof, it would make sense to look to your car dealer to provide you with car insurance.

 You should give a higher valuation of your car on the policy

-Car valuation is basically appraising your vehicle to determine its monetary worth.
+Car valuation is appraising your vehicle to determine its monetary worth.
 Brand new cars, with the latest features, have a high value.
 Expensive, luxury cars will also have a higher value.
-The car insurance fallacy is that the higher you value your car on the policy the better it is.
-The thinking behind this is that the higher the value the more you can claim as a result.
+The car insurance fallacy is that the higher you value your car on the policy, the better it is.
+The thinking behind this is that the higher the value, the more you can claim.

-The best bet is to get your cars actual value noted in the policy so you only pay what needs to be covered.
+The best bet is to get your car’s actual value noted in the policy, so you only pay what needs to be covered.
 No one wants to pay more when they can save money.
-Incidentally, giving the wrong value of your car can also be misconstrued as lying on your insurance policy and can result in rejection of claims.
+Incidentally, giving your car the wrong value can also be misconstrued as lying on your insurance policy and can result in the rejection of claims.
 We would strongly advise against it.

 Accidental cover pays for all medical bills in case of an accident

 Car insurance, like any legally binding document, can be tricky.
-That’s why its best to read the small print before signing.
+That’s why it’s best to read the small print before signing.
 The personal accident cover is an added feature promoted by most insurance companies.
-It ensures that in case of an accident your medical bills will be covered.
-Sounds great, doesn’t it?
+It ensures that your medical bills will be covered in case of an accident.
+Sounds great.
 It is, and it isn’t.

-If you don’t read the fine print you will be under the impression that any and all accidental damage is covered.
+If you don’t read the fine print, you will be under the impression that any accidental damage is covered.
 This is not true.
-Insurance providers are very clear about exactly what kind of injuries are covered in personal accident cover.
-If your injuries don’t fall into that neatly outlined criteria then it will not be covered by your insurance.
+Insurance providers are very clear about what injuries are covered in personal accidents.
+If your injuries don’t fall into that neatly outlined criteria, your insurance will not cover them.

 This will come as a blow to many.
 It is by far the most widely believed car insurance fallacy.
 However, it does not need to remain so.
-Check with your insurance provider what exactly is covered in your personal accident cover.
-If you think it isn’t enough, insist to have more criteria added.
+Check with your insurance provider what is covered in your accident cover.
+If you think it isn’t enough, insist on having more criteria added.

 Agency-repair is better than non-agency repair

 We can see the appeal.
-It doesn’t stretch the imagination to think that the manufacturer that made the car will be the best option to repair it.
-This line of thinking is why so many insurance providers market agency-repair as part of their comprehensive coverage plans.
+It doesn’t stretch the imagination to think that the car’s manufacturer will be the best option to repair it.
+This line of thinking is why so many insurance providers market agency repair as part of their comprehensive coverage plans.

 All mechanical repairs are covered in the policy

-The car insurance fallacy is that all mechanical repairs in the event of a breakdown are covered by the insurance policy.
+The car insurance fallacy is that the insurance policy covers all mechanical repairs in the event of a breakdown.
 This is not true.
 Insurance policies only cover mechanical repair in the event of an accident.
-Regular repair in case of breakdowns, or the general disrepair of the vehicle, are not included in the policy.
+Regular repair in case of breakdowns, or the general disrepair of the vehicle, is not included in the policy.

 Oman cover means you can drive in that country

 Oman cover, also known as the GCC (Gulf Cooperation Council) cover, was initiated to make travel from one GCC country to the other easier.
-Majority of insurance companies in the UAE provide this feature with their comprehensive coverage plans.
+The majority of insurance companies in the UAE provide this feature with their comprehensive coverage plans.

 The myth is that you can drive in Oman if you have an Oman cover.
 This is only partially true.
-The Oman cover does not authorize you to legally drive in Oman.
+The Oman cover does not authorise you to drive in Oman legally.
 It only protects you in case of personal damage or own damage.
 It does not include third-party liability.

-To buffer Oman cover you have to purchase third-party liability at the border from a local insurer.
+To buffer Oman cover, you must purchase third-party liability from a local insurer at the border.